-... the early history of the collective is determined by inner primordial images whose projections appear outside as powerful factors-gods, spirits, or demons-which become objects of worship.
-On the other hand, man's collective symbolisms also appear in the individual, and the psychic development, or misdevelopment, of each individual is governed by the same primordial images which determine man's collective history. . . .
-Only by viewing the collective stratification of human development together with the individual stratification of conscious development can we arrive at an understanding of psychic development in general, and individual development in particular.22 and basic structural patterns" 28 which Jung has called archetypes and which operate according to "infinitely varied modes."
-24 The history even of western philosophy and science represents a series of cognitive manifestations of these archetypal patterns, which are the ground of all meaning.
+. . . the early history of the collective is determined by inner primordial images whose projections appear outside as powerful factors-gods, spirits, or demons-which become objects of worship.
+On the other hand, man's collective symbolisms also appear in the individual, and the psychic development, or misdevelopment, of each individual is governed by the same primordial images which determine man's collective history. . .
+Only by viewing the collective stratification of human development together with the individual stratification of conscious development can we arrive at an understanding of psychic development in general, and individual development in particular.
+22

-Thus the history both of mankind and of the individual is governed by certain "symbols, ideal forms, psychic categories,
+Thus the history both of mankind and of the individual is governed by certain